Melting Envy: the Brilliance of Understanding and Gratitude

 Opportunity, Motivation, and Skill to Change

 The holiday season is an opportune time to revisit these ideas.
 Many cultures regard this season as a time when its natural darkness is countered with light so brilliant that extraordinary events have historically been heralded.
 Many would add that this season presents an opportunity for a real-time self-revivification.
 From a psychological point of view, focusing light on darkness denotes self-reflection to further potential self-development.
 Melting envy with the brilliance of understanding and gratitude is the vision advanced here.
-Self-development in this sense denotes constructive personal activism.
+Self-development in this sense means constructive personal activism.

-Rather than being grim and morbid as is a common fear of those undertaking such soul searching, seeking the truth of one’s less than noble inclinations presumes moral courage and a sense of emotional adventure.
+Rather than being grim and morbid as is a common fear of those undertaking such soul-searching, seeking the truth of one’s less than noble inclinations presumes moral courage and a sense of emotional adventure.
 Such a task assumes a set of values: person-centered and not electronic-centered.
 It demands personal integrity-- adherence and performance consistent with values characterized by honesty, fairness, non-exploitation, and fair reciprocation.
 It requires compassion for self and tolerance for others.
-Along with this, it requires ongoing respectfulness for individual differences and a cultural sensitivity so necessary in our age of globalization.
+Along with this, it requires ongoing respectfulness for individual differences and cultural sensitivity so necessary in our age of globalization.

 The notion of respect has been given lip service but is crucial to emphasize.
-Respect is both an attitude and a behavior.
+Respect is both an attitude and behavior.
 It includes recognizing boundaries between persons, paused reflection in the face of interpersonal differences, and empathetic listening.
 Such listening provides the listener with a range of potential considerations that can change previously held beliefs that have fueled envious positions.

 Envy management skills are sets of techniques that can be taught and learned.
 They involve cognitive, emotional, and behavioral strategies that have both universal and specific applicability.
-Since envy has its deepest roots in unconscious processes, only a brief schematic explaining a conscious, logical approach addressing management is given here.
+Since envy has its most profound roots in unconscious processes, only a brief schematic explaining a conscious, logical approach addressing management is given here.
 This beginning approach is worthwhile and may lead to further self-study and exploration that can yield more gratifying and enduring results over time.

 Envy Management Skill Development